ZsuzsaMano/Pets/README.md

 ### Breeds

-/logged in users can mark as favorite and add delete own comments/
+/logged in users can mark as favorite, add and delete own comments/

 <p align="center">
   <a href="https://petpersonalities.herokuapp.com/">